tooploox/oya/TUTORIAL.md

 All it does is generate an empty Oyafile in the root directory.

-Let's dockerize our app using an Oya package that makes it easy.
-First, install the package:
+Let's dockerize our app using an Oya pack that makes it easy.
+First, install the pack:

-    oya get github.com/bilus/oya/packages/docker [--alias docker]
+    oya get github.com/bilus/oya/packs/docker [--alias docker]

 Then, generate the assets necessary to put the application into a Docker image: